devcyan/CodeAlpha_NetworkSniffer/README.md

 ## Output
 The tool displays live packet details in the terminal.
-Screenshots are included in the screenshots folder.
+Screenshots are included in the folder.

-## Disclaimer
-This project is for educational purposes only.